Last Updated on

 4. Concerns About Privacy

-Some new moms can be self-conscious about exposing their breasts, which can make breastfeeding stressful.
+Most new moms are self-conscious about breastfeeding in the presence of other people, and of exposing their breasts while doing so, which can make breastfeeding stressful.
 A new mom may be apprehensive about nursing in public or having visitors while she is breastfeeding.
-To have her privacy compromised may result in stress.
+Most of the moms get used to it but few keep feeling anxious, which may result in stress.

 5. Lack of Sleep